DukeAtreides/seekonkucc_CommunionClass/Christmas/Temporary.md

-Lesson 20 1/11 : John Baptist / Baptism
+ 1/11 : John Baptist / Baptism

 Theme:    BAPTISM: John the Baptist and Sacraments
 *** Hang up photos and dove worksheet on bulletin board